Baseball's Last Hero: 21 Clemente Stories: Theme and structure

 Some claim the canonization requirement of a miracle was met on July 22, 2017, when Jamie Nieto, who was paralyzed from the neck down in a backflip accident three years after the Clemente film was released, walked 130 steps at his own wedding to fellow Olympian Shevon Stoddart.
 The miracle was predicted by Rossi as a demonstration of the power of God.

+In May, 2025, Rossi wrote the newly elected Pope Leo XIV asking him to resurrect the cause for Clemente's canonization.

 Production

 Rossi worked on the writing of the screenplay for five years, but his stories originated in childhood.
 When he was growing up in the West View section of Pittsburgh, he sat in Three Rivers Stadium and watched Clemente advance the Pittsburgh Pirates to the 1971 World Series.
 Clemente's attitude towards his fans made an impression on Rossi.
 “He used to say it is most important to spend the greatest amount of time doing things you love,” Rossi said.
 “He would talk about people in mills spending money on tickets for games, and how impressed he was at that.
 It was before free agency, but I don't think it would have mattered.”
 As Rossi recalls, he wrote about Clemente for so many assignments in elementary school (starting in third grade) that one of the teachers finally chastised him for it.

 Rossi had difficulty casting the lead.
 "I'd find someone who looked like him and had those aspects, but they wouldn't be a good athlete," said Rossi.
 "I'd play catch with them, have them swing the bat.
 I didn't think we'd find all of those components."
 Richard Rossi appears in a supporting role playing the part of the agent "Birddog," who persuaded Clemente to leave the Brooklyn Dodgers to play for the Pittsburgh Pirates.
 Rossi believed that Clemente is just as important to the sport of baseball as Jackie Robinson and thinks that his number should be universally retired like the color-barrier breaking Dodger.
 He originally planned to make the film with a budget like that of "42: The Jackie Robinson Story," but health problems prompted him to jumpstart production and stop waiting for an elusive check from a wealthy investor.
 “My doc said ‘these kind of moments are wake up calls…if there’s anything you want to do,’” Rossi said.
 “I said ‘I want to make my Clemente movie’ which is an odd response.
 Most people want to go on vacation or tour Europe or something.
 I wanted to make this film.”
 The actors and technicians volunteered their time and donated their services to the project, the film is a blend of news and game footage along with scripted and acted scenes.